The Town's Health Business Unit provides a range of services, in particular for local businesses.

 Further information on reducing smoke emissions is available at the Department of Environmental Regulation - Wood Smoke by clicking here

 Food Premises Assessments

 Food premise assessments are a core duty of Environmental Health Officers and are used in order to ensure and maintain compliance with the Food Standards Code Australia and New Zealand, the Food Act 2008 and the Food Regulations 2009.
 Food premises assessments are conducted to ensre food safety practices and hygiene standards are maintained to prevent food poisoning and to generally maintain the wellbeing of the public.

 Food Sampling Programs

 The Council’s Environmental Health Officers undertake routine food sampling of the chemical and bacterial quality of food products for sale within the Town of Claremont in order to monitor compliance with the Food Standards Code Australia and New Zealand.

 In addition to routine food sampling, the Town's Health Service is also an active member of the Western Australian Food Monitoring Group, undertaking scheduled sampling of a wide variety of food products to ensure state wide compliance with the Food Standards Code Australia and New Zealand.

 It is a requirement of the Food Act 2008 that all individuals who serve food are able to provide evidence of food safety training.
 This is to ensure the quality and safety and the food products produced, and in turn ensuring the safety of the community.
-The Town of Claremont offers basic food handler training free of charge at FREE ON-LINE FOOD SAFETY TRAINING.
+The Town of Claremont offers basic food handler training free of charge with Environmental Health Australia